dinhtuanphan/CoolProjects/README.md

 - Patient segmentation
 - Emotional prediction

-and the list goes on... (updated frequently here)
+and the list goes on... (frequently updated here)